-There have been, and likely will continue to be, legislative and regulatory proposals at the foreign, federal, and state levels directed at containing or lowering the cost of healthcare.
-We cannot predict the initiatives that may be adopted in the future.
+We are unable to predict the future course of federal or state healthcare legislation in the United States directed at broadening the availability of healthcare and containing or lowering the cost of healthcare.
+These and any further changes in the law or regulatory framework that reduce our revenue or increase our costs could also have a material and adverse effect on our business, financial condition and results of operations.
+It is also possible that additional governmental action is taken to address the COVID-19 pandemic.
 The continuing efforts of the government, insurance companies, managed care organizations, and other payors of healthcare services to contain or reduce costs of healthcare and/or impose price controls may adversely affect:

-- the demand for our product candidates, if we obtain regulatory approval; - our ability to receive or set a price that we believe is fair for our products; - · our ability to generate revenue and achieve or maintain profitability; - the level of taxes that we are required to pay; and - the availability of capital.
+- the demand for our product candidates, if we obtain regulatory approval; - our ability to receive or set a price that we believe is fair for our products; - our ability to generate revenue and achieve or maintain profitability; - the level of taxes that we are required to pay; and - the availability of capital.